Azure/azure-iot-sdk-java/service/iot-service-samples/azure-sas-credential-sample/readme.md

 shared access signatures are, see [this article][sas-overview].

 Service clients such as RegistryManager have constructors that take in connection strings for your IoT Hub, and the SDK will derive shared access signatures for you from these connection strings.
-Many users may prefer generate their own shared access signatures, though, so there are constructors for the same service clients that take in the AzureSasCredential type to enable this.
+Many users may prefer to generate their own shared access signatures, though, so there are constructors for the same service clients that take in the AzureSasCredential type to enable this.
 The AzureSasCredential type allows for users to create the shared access signature to be used for authentication, and to choose when to update that shared access signature.
 It also allows users to not provide the